HugoAdona/TaskList/README.md

 # To-Do List

-The "To-Do List" project is a simple web application designed to help users manage their tasks efficiently.
+To-Do List is a simple web application designed to help users manage their tasks efficiently.

 ## Features

 - User-friendly interface for easy task management.
-- Ability to add, edit, and delete tasks.
+- Ability to add and delete tasks.
 - Option to mark tasks as completed.
-- Organize tasks into different categories or lists.
 - Responsive design for compatibility across different devices.
 - Easily customizable to fit into various workflows.